Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/lpaq-complete-lpa.content.md

-We have rejected your comment.

 # Appeal details

 ^Appeal reference number: ((appeal_reference_number))
 Address: ((site_address))
 Planning application reference: ((lpa_reference))

-## Why we rejected your comment

-We rejected your comment because:
+We have reviewed your questionnaire.

-((reasons))
+You have submitted all the information we need.

 The Planning Inspectorate
+caseofficers@planninginspectorate.gov.uk